skip navigation

 Because this verb does not follow this pattern, use a "result phrase" such as until it ___, so that it ___.

-He sang the song beautifully in a manner that was beautiful
+He sang the song beautifully. in the manner

-He sang the song so that it was beautiful. (before it was not)
+He sang the song so that it was beautiful. result

-Use an adverb to express how the action was done (instead of an adjective for resulting state.)
+Use an adverb to express how the action was done instead of an adjective for its resulting state.

 They named him George.
-Remove the extra subject pronoun.
+Remove the extra pronoun.

 They named him.
 He is George.
 Or rewrite it as two sentences.